dutchdronesquad/rh-stream-overlays/README.md

 The full documentation can be found at [overlays.dutchdronesquad.nl][website].
 Where you can find all the information about the overlays, how to install them and how to use them in [OBS](https://obsproject.com).

+The documentation site is now built with [Zensical][Zensical], while continuing to use the existing `mkdocs.yml` through Zensical's compatibility layer.
+This keeps the current docs structure intact while moving away from the MkDocs Material stack.

 ## Setting up development environment

 This Python project relies on [UV] as its dependency manager,